 - Create opportunities for the children to explore that of other faiths and gain a good understanding and mutual respect of their beliefs, culture and traditions.

-Our Collective Worships are planned around the Roots and Fruits worship planning.
-This is roots all learning and Collective Worship in the Bible and Church year which enables us to make strong and meaningful connections with both our Rowde values and British values.
+We gather every morning at 8.50 for Collective Worship - it is a lovely way to come together and start the day positively.
+We use the Roots and Fruits worship planning as well as Picture News.
+Both of these programmes root all learning in the Bible and Church year, which enables us to make strong and meaningful connections with both our Rowde and British values.

 Each assembly follows four elements of Welcome, Learning, Reflecting and Responding and is enriched by the use of: